 - 1. Unplug the deformed and/or dirty suction cups from the Pick&Place module and dispose in accordance with laboratory regulations. - 2.
 Remove new suction cups from the package. - 3.
-Attach the suction cups at the front ( $\rightarrow$ Fig. 92-2) and rear ( $\rightarrow$ Fig. 92-3) of the Pick&Place module using a bent tweezers ( $\rightarrow$ Fig. 92-1).
+Attach the suction cups at the front (\rightarrow Fig. 92-2) and rear (\rightarrow Fig. 92-3) of the Pick&Place module using a bent tweezers (\rightarrow Fig. 92-1).

 - Carefully attach the suction cups with a bent tweezers to avoid damage to the new suction cups. - Make sure that the suction cups fit correctly.
-It could be impossible to attach the coverglasses if are not deposited properly. - We recommend having a rack filled with empty slides coverslipped for a function check.
+Coverglass cannot be picked up if the suction cups are fastened incorrectly. - We recommend having a rack filled with empty slides coverslipped for a function check.